X

 Anchor Locker

 If a rope-chain rode is preferred, however, the difference between 100 and 200 degrees of wheel contact is crucial, because the rope is more prone to slipping.
-We normally recommend a vertical windlass for a combined rope-chain rode.
+Because of this slipping, we normally recommend a vertical windlass for a combined rope-chain rode.
 The chain wheels for rope-chain rodes have a V-groove below the link pockets to help hold the rope, and on a vertical windlass, you are more likely to find a spring-loaded pressure finger.
 This does nothing for the chain part of your rode, but where it transitions to a tapered splice, the finger pushes the splice into the chain wheel, allowing the V-groove to recover the rope more securely.

-On a horizontal windlass, when the splice and rope begin coming over the top of the winch, there’s little engagement and it’s more likely to slip.
-Not only that, when the rope is slipping, it tends to wear faster.
+On a horizontal windlass, however, when the splice and rope begin coming over the top of the winch, there’s little engagement and it’s more likely to slip.
+Not only that, but when the rope is slipping, it tends to wear faster.

 If the anchor locker has suitable depth, a premium 3-strand nylon rope is suggested.
 If the locker is on the smaller size or a large quantity of rope is required, then the plaited product may be better suited, as it is more malleable and can coil into smaller bundles.